LV Segmental Anatomy and Perfusion

 An overview of the general segmental anatomy of the left ventricle and the associated coronary perfusion

-The LV is roughly divided into longitudinal thirds; BASE (mitral annulus to the papillary muscles), MID VENTRICLE (papillaries to the distal third), and APEX (distal third).
+The LV is divided into three unequal size sections: BASE (mitral annulus to the start of the papillary muscles), MID VENTRICLE (papillaries to the distal third), and APEX (distal third).
 This image is from 123sonography.com.

 There is then a circumferential division of the LV into six zones (only four in the apex).
-These can be nicely labeled on the following PSAX view taken at the MV level.
+These are labeled on the following basal PSAX.

 Going around the circle starting with the upper right are the Anterior, Anterolateral, Inferolateral, Inferior, Inferoseptal, and Anteroseptal segments.
 The two terminologies are combined to describe the location of a wall motion abnormality (e.g. basal inferolateral).

-The routine PLAX view of the heart is a section through the anteroseptal and inferolateral segments, as shown on the following image.
-The apical3 view shows these same walls (with everything tipped up), but the apical region may be better seen.
+The routine PLAX of the heart is a section through the anteroseptal and inferolateral segments, as shown on the following image.
+The apical3 shows these same walls (with everything tipped up), but the apical region may be better seen.

-A typical PLAX shows only 2 of the 6 segments of the LV and only the basal and mid-LV portions of these.
-A typical PSAX shows maybe 4 or 5 segments, because often the more lateral LV wall is difficult to see because of lung and the apex is often obscured.
-Thus, the apical views are usually required to have a better view of all the LV segments.
+A PLAX shows only 2 of the 6 segments of the LV and only the basal and mid-LV portions of these.
+A PSAX may only show 4 or 5 segments well, because the lateral LV may be partially obscured by lung and the apex is rarely seen in the PSAX.
+Thus, the parasternal window is usually an incomplete view of the LV.

-The standard apical4 view shows the inferoseptal and the anterolateral LV as shown on the following image.
-Thus, the PLAX and the apical4 usually show 4 of the 6 circumferential sections of the LV.
+The standard apical4 shows the inferoseptal and the anterolateral LV as shown on the following image.

 Wall motion abnormalities vary from an area that thickens less with systole and doesn’t move quite as well (hypokinesia) to more obvious abnormalities of thinned myocardium that doesn’t move at all (akinesia) and myocardium that bulges the wrong way with systole (dyskinesia).
 This image is from 123sonography.